the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.36 Archery
 -----------------
 a.
-Archery must be run as specified in rule 9.7 or the `externally led archery page of scouts.org.uk <https://www.scouts.org.uk/activities/archery/>`__
+Archery must be run as specified in :rule:`9.7` or the `externally led archery page of scouts.org.uk <https://www.scouts.org.uk/activities/archery/>`__

 b.
-Shooting at targets representing human beings or animals is not permitted as a part of any Scout activity, nor on property owned or leased by, or used in the name of, the Scout Movement (including Archery Tag and other combat style archery activities as per `POR 9.67 <https://www.scouts.org.uk/por/9-activities/#9.67>`__).
+Shooting at targets representing human beings or animals is not permitted as a part of any Scout activity, nor on property owned or leased by, or used in the name of, the Scout Movement (including Archery Tag and other combat style archery activities as per :rule:`9.67`).

 c.
-The use of crossbows as a Scouting activity can be found in rule 9.37 Shooting.
+The use of crossbows as a Scouting activity can be found in :rule:`9.37 Shooting`.

 Rule 9.37 Shooting
 ------------------